 - Radio Buttons

 Creates a multiple choice question that allows only one answer.
-Enter an option in the text field and hit Enter or Return to add more options.
+Enter an option in the text field, then click Enter or Return to add more options.
 Toggle on the Toggle Other Option slider to let users fill in their own answer for the last answer choice.

 Creates a multiple choice question that allows multiple answers.
-Enter an option in the text field and hit Enter or Return to add more options.
+Enter an option in the text field, then click Enter or Return to add more options.
 Toggle on the Toggle Other Option slider to let users fill in their own answer for the last answer choice.

 Displays numbers, stars, emojis, or hearts on a scale from low to high.